• Careers Home

 Required Job Qualifications:

-•Availability to work evenings, overnight and weekends if called for under the study protocols.
+•Flexibility – Availability to work evenings, overnight shifts, or weekends if required by study protocols.

 Job Responsibilities:

-•May utilize study-related devices and equipment as part of assessment procedures.
+7.Administers structured tests and questionnaires according to research study protocols.
+May utilize study-related technology and equipment as part of assessment procedures.

 Rush is an equal opportunity employer.
 We evaluate qualified applicants without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, veteran status, and other legally protected characteristics.